elestio-examples/photon/README.md

 # Configure Own Instance

-By default, we set it up to display the `lemmy.ml` instance in the UI.
-However, if you prefer to use your Lemmy service, please follow the instructions below.
+By default, we set it up to display the inbuild Lemmy instance in the UI.
+However, if you prefer to use other Lemmy service, please follow the instructions below.

 ### Dedicated Service:
 1. Open the Elestio dashboard